 Anyways, we try again later to get together, me and this friend of mine.
 I’m pregnant and call her with the exciting news.

 “Definitely,” she says.
 “We have to get together.”

 But things never really happen as expected and then the baby is born and so on and so forth.
 Then one day she calls out of the blue.
 I am so happy.

-There are the times we drove to the lake, the one that shimmers blue like her eyes, the one just past the guard station bunkhouse where we lived while fighting forest fires.
-The lake is deep and cold and surrounded by white jagged peaks and a distant volcanoe.
-We sometimes drove there at noon for a quick swim during our lunch break, on the days when the crew waited for fire calls to come in – bored silly.
-She is the braver, the one to go first, her lean body arcing off the floating logs, the ones we walk out on, as far as we can and then dive into the cold water.
+There are the times we drove to the lake, me and this friend of mine.
+The lake that shimmers blue like her eyes.
+The one just past the guard station bunkhouse where we lived while fighting forest fires.
+The lake is deep, and cold, and surrounded by white jagged peaks, and a distant volcano.
+We sometimes drove there at noon for a quick swim during our lunch break, on the days when the crew waited for fire calls to come in.
+Bored silly.
+She is the braver, the one to go first, her lean body arcing off the floating logs, the ones we walk out on, as far as we can, and then dive into the cold water.

-Later we move apart, she to one town and me to another.
-I come to visit but so good is she at double or even triple booking herself, that many times there I’d be– gussied up and ready to dance only to find a note tacked to the door.
-The note is partly for me, partly for the other folks she’s made plans with.
-“Out” It says.
-“Be back later.
-Make yourself comfortable.”
+Later, we move apart, she to one town and me to another.
+I come to visit but she is so good at double or even triple booking herself that many times I’d be gussied up and ready to dance only to find a note tacked to the door.
+The note partly for me, partly for the other folks she’d made plans with.
+Out, it might say.
+Be back later.
+Make yourself comfortable.